averyhiebert/lingthing/README.md

 This package is a work-in-progress.

+## Building
+To build the browser-friendly distribution, run `npm install` to install dev-dependencies, and then run `npm run-script browser` to build the actual file (which will appear in the `dist` directory).

 ## Related packages / alternatives
 The most relevant existing npm packages I can find are: